constanzafierro/constanzafierro.github.io/_posts/2020-04-18-attention-is-all-you-need.markdown

 ## What does it propose?

 This work proposed a network architecture to perform neural machine translation (NMT).
 This new model is entirely based on the attention mechanism, contrary to the standard at that point of using recurrent networks with attention.
 The architecture was tested in two NMT tasks and it outperformed the best existent models, in addition to using less resources.
-What’s more, the model was also successfully tested in a different task (english constituency parsing).
+Furthermore, the model was also successfully tested in a different task (english constituency parsing).

 The inherently sequential nature of RNNs precludes parallelization within training examples, moreover the best RNNs architectures don’t rely solely on one or a couple of hidden states, but use attention to attend to the most relevant hidden states.
-That’s why the architecture presented in this paper is so relevant and impactful, it’s able to achieve best results getting rid of the sequentiality of RNNs.
+That’s why the architecture presented in this paper is so relevant and impactful, it’s able to achieve better results getting rid of the sequentiality of RNNs.

 ## How does it work?

-The Transformer is an encoder-decoder architecture, the encoder corresponds to the left side of the image below and the decoder to the right one.
+The Transformer is an encoder-decoder architecture, the encoder corresponds to the left side of the image below (Figure 1) and the decoder to the right one.
 In this paper the authors introduced the multi-head self-attention layer and the positional encodings used in the architecture (details in the next 2 sections).

 Essentially, token embeddings are added with their positional encoding and used as inputs in the encoder and decoder.
-The encoder is composed of a stack of N=6 layers (one layer in Image 1).
+The encoder is composed of a stack of N=6 layers, we can see one of such layers in Figure 1.
 The decoder is also composed of a stack of N=6 identical layers, which has the two sub-layers of the encoder but it inserts a third sub-layer first that performs a multi-head attention over the output.
-Each feed-forward and multi-head self-attention layer is followed by a residual connection and a layer normalization, that is the output of each sub-layer is $$\text{LayerNorm}(x+\text{SubLayer}(x))$$.
+Each feed-forward and multi-head self-attention layer is followed by a residual connection and a layer normalization, thus the output of each sub-layer is $$\text{LayerNorm}(x+\text{SubLayer}(x))$$.

 Some extra details: